 History

-A stone church on a Latin cross plan was built after the original building was destroyed in a fire in the mid-13th century, around 1257-1265, although it is not certain whether it was a complete reconstruction or a continuation of works started before the catastrophe (they were commenced in 1246).
+A stone church on a Latin cross plan was built after the original building was destroyed in a fire in the mid-13th century, around 1257-1265, although it is not certain whether it was a complete reconstruction or a continuation of works started before the catastrophe (it were commenced in 1246).
 Perhaps the church fire was related to the recapture of Llanbadarn Fawr in 1256 by the Welsh prince Llywelyn ap Gruffudd from Anglo-Norman hands.
 In the following years, the supervision of the church returned to the English monarchs.
 Almost all local rectors were royal favourites or quickly ascended the church hierarchy.
 The most famous of these was Antony Bek, brother of Thomas Bek, Bishop of St David from 1280-1293.
 Antony Bek later became Bishop of Durham and Patriarch of Jerusalem.

 Architecture

-Around 1475, the chancel was enlarged by a few meters to the east and closed again with a straight wall.
-At that time, new windows in the English Perpendicular Gothic style were pierced in it.
-Then, in 1491, the interior of the chancel was topped with a wooden barrel vault.
-It opened onto the crossing under the tower, by the pointed, high 13th-century arcade, and similar arcades were directed to the transept arms and the nave.
-The chancel was originally separated from the rest of the church by the rood screen, which would be indicated by the existence of a small, triangular topped portal in the northern wall, leading to the passage in the thickness of the wall and stairs.
-They ended at the level of the second portal, leading probably originally to the balcony set on the rood screen.
-Behind the partition, wooden stalls were probably located in the Middle Ages in chancel.
+The chancel was originally lit by narrow windows, similar to those in the nave and transept.
+At the end of the 15th century, the interior of the eastern part was lit by large windows in the style of Perpendicular Gothic.
+The most impressive of them, filled with a five-light tracery, was set on the axis of the eastern wall.
+The interior of the chancel was topped with a wooden wagon roof.
+It opened onto the space under the tower with a high, pointed arcade of from the 13th century, similar to those used in the transept and the nave.
+The chancel was originally separated from the rest of the church by a rood screen, as indicated by the existence of a small portal in the northern wall, leading to a passage in the thickness of the wall and stairs.
+It ended with a second portal at a height of a few meters, where there was probably a loft set on the rood screen.
+Behind the screen, most probably wooden stalls were located in the Middle Ages.

 Current state